Egg drop soup is a beautifully simple Chinese dish. Just a few ingredients produce a beautiful bowl of soup.

 Instructions

-- Combine 1/2 cup chicken broth and cornstarch in a small bowl.
+- In a small bowl, combine 1/2 cup of the chicken broth and the cornstarch to create a slurry.

-- Bring remaining chicken broth, garlic clove, ginger slice and the whites of the green onions to a simmer over medium-high heat.
-Add the cornstarch mixture and continue stirring until the broth is simmering.
+- In a pot, bring the remaining chicken broth, garlic clove, ginger slice, and the whites of the green onions to a boil over medium-high heat.
+Stir in the cornstarch mixture.
+Reduce the heat to a simmer.

 Nutrition Information